Mark Catesby: Legacy

-Catesbaea, lilythorn, a genus of thorny shrubs belonging to Rubiaceae (madder family) from the West Indies and southeastern USA was named after Catesby, originally by J. K. Gronovius.
-However, under present rules of nomenclature, this name was formally published by Linnaeus in 1753 in his Species plantarum (volume 1, pp 108–109), based on plate 100 in volume two of Catesby's Natural history of Carolina, Florida and the Bahama Islands.
+Catesbaea, lilythorn, a genus of thorny shrubs belonging to Rubiaceae (madder family) from the West Indies and southeastern USA was named after Catesby, originally by Jan Frederik Gronovius.
+However, under present rules of nomenclature, this name was formally published by Carl Linnaeus in 1753 in his Species Plantarum based on plate 100 in volume two of Catesby's Natural history of Carolina, Florida and the Bahama Islands.

 The American bullfrog, Lithobates catesbeianus, is named in honor of Catesby.

 Catesby is commemorated in the scientific names of two species of New World snakes: Dipsas catesbyi and Uromacer catesbyi.